 - Some minor ODA delivered by other government departments may be classified to other programs or functions.

-- Other includes AusAID's departmental expenses and the provision available for future aid spending in the ODA Contingency Reserve (CR) in the Budget and forward years.
-The ODA CR represents the difference between the amount of ODA already committed by Australia and the Government's target levels of ODA (0.33 per cent of Gross National Income in 2010‑11).
+- Other includes AusAID's departmental expenses and the provision available for future aid spending in the ODA Contingency Reserve (CR) in the Budget and forward estimates.
+The ODA CR represents the difference between the amount of ODA already committed and the Government's target levels of ODA.

 Table 4.2: Trends in the major components of general research

-Agencies covered by the defence function include the Department of Defence (Defence) and the Defence Materiel Organisation (DMO).
+The defence function includes expenses incurred by the Department of Defence (Defence) and the Defence Materiel Organisation (DMO).
 Defence expenses support Australian military operations overseas and the delivery of navy, army, air and intelligence capabilities and strategic policy advice in the defence of Australia and its national interests.
-The DMO contributes to the preparedness of the Australian defence organisation through acquisition and through‑life support of military equipment and supplies.
+The DMO contributes to the preparedness of the Australian defence organisation through the acquisition and through‑life support of military equipment and supplies.

-The defence function records the majority of expenses incurred by the Defence portfolio, except for those incurred by the Department of Veterans' Affairs, superannuation payments to retired military personnel, and housing assistance provided through Defence Housing Australia.
-These expenses are reported under the social security and welfare, other purposes, and housing and community amenities functions, respectively.
+This function records the majority of expenses incurred by the Defence portfolio but does not include the expenses incurred by the Department of Veterans' Affairs, superannuation payments to retired military personnel and housing assistance provided through Defence Housing Australia.
+These expenses are reported in the social security and welfare, other purposes, and housing and community amenities functions, respectively.

 Table 5: Summary of expenses — defence

-Total Defence expenditure is estimated to increase by $1.6 billion in 2010‑11 (6.6 per cent in 2010‑11 — see Table 5.1).
-Such expenditure (measured in accrual fiscal balance terms) comprises expenses and net capital investment.
+Total Defence expenditure is estimated to increase by $1.4 billion (2.4 per cent in real terms) in 2011‑12.
+This includes both expenses and net capital investment.
 Expenses for the defence function are those incurred in undertaking its day‑to‑day activities.
 Net capital investment represents expenditure to acquire capital items in the form of equipment, buildings and land, less depreciation expenses.

 Expenses under the public order and safety function support the administration of the federal legal system and the provision of legal services, including legal aid, to the community.
 Public order and safety expenses also include law enforcement and intelligence activities, and the protection of Australian Government property.